Table of Contents

 B complex (B-group, B Vitamins) is not a single vitamin.
 It consists of eight B vitamins viz.
 B1, B2, B3, B5, B6, B7, B9, and B12.
 These vitamins are often found together in food items.
 They have similar chemical structure and functions.

-These water soluble vitamins are essential for proper functioning of body.
+These water soluble vitamins are essential for proper functioning of the body.
 Their deficiency directly affects metabolism and causes many diseases.
 B vitamins works as co enzymes in production of energy.
 They are also required for production of RBCs, protein synthesis, tissue repair and maintenance.

-Each B vitamin perform specific functions and as a whole supports proper functioning of body.
+Each B vitamin perform specific functions and as a whole supports proper functioning of the body.
 Every body organ needs at least one form of vitamin B. Since these vitamins are water soluble, they are not stored but excreted outside the body by the kidney in urine.
 Therefore, body needs daily supply of these vitamins through healthy diet.
 Many of B-complex vitamins are found in same food like in whole grains, yeast, dry foods, milk, and fresh fruits and vegetables.

-Why B-complex is required in body?
+Why B-complex is required in the body?